Harrisburg Senators Game Information and Starting Lineup at Portland

 CAPITAL BEAT

-The Senators and Portland Sea Dogs play the first game of a four-game series tonight at Hadlock Field.
+The Senators and Portland Sea Dogs play game two of a four-game series tonight at Hadlock Field.
 The teams split a four-game series at FNB Field last week.
+The Sens lead the season series 3-2.

-Harrisburg is 6-4 in their past 10 games.
-Overall this season they're 56-46 which would put them one-half game behind Bowie and Erie and in third place in the Western Division.
+Harrisburg is 7-3 in their past 10 games.
+Overall this season they're 57-46 which would put them one game behind Erie and in second place in the Western Division.

-Tonight's Senators starting pitcher is RH Andrew Lee.
-He went five innings in his last outing July 20 against Portland.
-He made 11 starts for Potomac this season with his last start coming June 29 at Carolina.
-Overall this season he's 2-5 with a 3.35 ERA in 20 games, 11 starts.
-He's 25-years-old and was select in the 11th round of the 2015 draft by the Nats out of Tennessee.
-He hit HRs his JR season at Tennessee.

 FILLIBUSTERS